 While there are other challenges at hand, this miswritten formula is part of the chain of errors that resulted in such a massive loss.

-Instead of using Excel for financial data analysis, consider implementing a financial planning and analysis (FP&A) solution like DataRails.
-Their FP&A software can help your team produce and monitor financial forecasts faster and more accurately than ever before.
+Instead of using Excel for financial data analysis, consider implementing a financial planning and analysis (FP&A) solution that works with Excel.

 By replacing spreadsheets with real-time data and integrating fragmented workbooks and data sources into one centralized location, you can work in the comfort of excel with the support of a much more sophisticated data management system behind you.
 This takes financial forecasting from time-consuming to rewarding.